 It covers mopeds up to full size touring bikes, and we think it’s helpful and clear.

-Does my UK motorbike insurance policy cover me in Europe?
+Does my current motorcycle insurance policy cover me for touring Europe?

 And some policies might not be up to the standard you’re used to on home turf.
 Does it include fully comprehensive cover?
 Or is it third-party only?

 If it’s third party then you could be exposed to theft and fire damage risk plus any accidents that are your fault.

 Think hard about how often you intend to ride in Europe.
 Do you need single-trip cover?
 Or multi-trip cover that gives you protection for up to three months of the year perhaps?